 What you’re about to read is Complex's list of the best horror movies every year since Psycho.
 If you disagree with some of the calls we made, well, you know where to reach us.
 But yes, it is required that you read this from the very beginning...

-Once you’ve read the list, watch some of the best horror movies of the last half-century on Shudder.
+Now that you’ve got the essentials, watch the best horror movies every year since ‘Psycho’ on Shudder.